Welcome to the Neuro-Ophthalmology fellowship at the world-renowned Wills Eye Hospital.

 In addition to being on the receiving end of teaching, fellows play a major role in teaching neurology and ophthalmology residents and medical students in the clinic.
 Fellows take calls from the emergency room during the day, and as the year goes on they begin to take call in rotation with the attendings overnight, always backed up by an available attending, affording an opportunity to train the residents in the ER.

 We have one position for a one year nonsurgical neuro-ophthalmology fellowship.
 In addition, we have two year fellowship that is a combined oculoplastic (skull base surgery) and neuro-ophthalmology fellowship.
 There are rotations that last 3 months for a total of one year in neuro-ophthalmology and one year in oculoplastics.
 The Oculoplastic rotations are under the direction of Jurij R. Bilyk, M.D., a superb oculoplastic and skull base surgeon.
 Surgeries performed include orbital and skull base lesions performed jointly with Otorhinolaryngology and Neurosurgery, in addition to the standard oculoplastics cases.

 Eligible candidates for our fellowship positions are those who have completed residency in either neurology and ophthalmology and are eligible for an unrestricted Pennsylvania state medical license.

 Neuro-ophthalmology fellowships are not offered through the SF Match.
 For more information, contact Mark L. Moster, MD, fellowship director, at firstname.lastname@example.org or Reginald Edwards, Neuro-Ophthalmology Manager at email@example.com.

-Applicants should request an application form and submit it along with a personal statement, CV, and 3 letters of recommendation.
+Applicants should download and complete the application form and submit it along with a personal statement, CV, and 3 letters of recommendation.